SECURITIES AND EXCHANGE COMMISSION

 Discovery & Analytical Solutions.
 Our comprehensive portfolio of technologies helps life sciences researchers better understand diseases and develop treatments.
 In addition, we enable scientists to detect, monitor and manage contaminants and toxic chemicals that impact our environment and food supply.
 Our Discovery & Analytical Solutions segment serves the life sciences and applied markets.

 Diagnostics.
 We offer instruments, reagents, assay platforms, and software to hospitals, medical labs, clinicians, and medical research professionals to help improve the health of families.
-Our Diagnostics segment is especially focused on reproductive health, emerging market diagnostics, and applied genomics.
+Our Diagnostics segment is especially focused on reproductive health, immunodiagnostics, emerging market diagnostics and applied genomics.
 We provide early detection for genetic disorders from pregnancy to early childhood, and infectious disease testing for the diagnostics market.
+Our screening products are designed to provide early and accurate insights into the health of expectant mothers during pregnancy and into the health of their babies.
+Diagnostic labs use our instruments, reagents and software for testing and screening genetic abnormalities and certain disorders and diseases, including Down syndrome, hypothyroidism, muscular dystrophy, infertility and various metabolic conditions.
+We also develop technologies that enable and support genomic workflows using PCR and next-generation DNA sequencing for application in oncology, immunodiagnostics and drug discovery.

 Reasonable Country of Origin Inquiry